-- NATURALLY EXTRACTED and NUTRIENT DENSE: Nutiva’s all-natural cold press extraction process yields a pure, light-tasting, nutrient-rich oil containing 63% medium chain triglycerides and 50% lauric acid without the use of dangerous and harmful chemicals, hexane, or heat
+- All-natural cold press extraction process yields a pure, light-tasting oil containing 63% medium-chain triglycerides and 50% lauric acid without the use of dangerous and harmful chemicals, hexane, or heat

 Like coconut oil, neem oil is a product you can use to help with your dog’s bad breath.
 It is extracted from the neem tree.
 For dogs, this extract will come in capsule form.
 You can put one of them on your dog’s food by opening it up and sprinkling the powder over the food.

 Do remember, though, neem can be quite bitter, and not all dogs like the taste.

 Neem will also help promote healthier skin and coat for your dog.
 So if your dog is suffering from dry skin this option may help in both cases.